Tom Sims (Australian footballer): AFL career

-Sims was drafted by with the club's seventh pick and the 28th selection overall in the 2024 AFL draft.
+Sims was drafted by with the club's seventh pick and the 28th selection overall in the 2024 AFL draft!

 He made his first appearance for the club in limited minutes in a pre-season AFL match against in late-February 2025.
 He spent the next two months playing at reserves level for the club, appearing in five VFL matches and kicking five goals.
 Sims made his AFL debut in round 9, 2025, in a match against at the MCG.

 Player profile

 Sims plays as a tall forward and a relief ruck.
 He is notable for his leap and agility for a player of his size.

+Statistics

+Updated to the end of the 2025 season.